birkin/notes/content/posts/2006-06-10__polyphasic_sleep.md

 tags=[ "self-improvement" ]
 +++

-From June 2006 for just over a year I tried a modified polyphasic sleep regimen, and blogged about it [here](https://birkin.wordpress.com/polyphasic-sleep/).
+Starting June 2006, for just over a year, I tried a modified polyphasic sleep regimen, and blogged about it [here](https://birkin.wordpress.com/polyphasic-sleep/).

 An excerpt from that page...